 Instead, focus on staying focused.
 I know it sounds like the same thing in different words, but it’s not.
 It’s an entirely different approach.

 Remember: Your life energy flows in the direction of your focus – you become your focus.

 Acknowledge that from now onward; you shall direct your energy on staying focused (and not on “I don’ want to get distracted”).

 Close your eyes for a moment and say to yourself, “I am now going to focus on my studies.
 I know distractions are there, but they mean nothing.
 My focus is powerful than distractions.”

 Train Your Mind to Focus

 Many people recommend meditation to students to fix a distracted mind.
-It almost never works because what’s needed is concentration.
+It almost never works because what’s needed is concentration and not meditation.